AlexisxCapto/AlexisxCapto/README.md

 - 👋 Hi, I’m @AlexisxCapto
 - 👀 I’m interested in Automation
-- 🌱 I’m currently learning everyday
+- 🌱 I’m learning more everyday
 - 💞️ I’m looking to collaborate on Capto Mission
 - 📫 How to reach me: alexis.chevallot@wearecapto.com